Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Our rockhounding recommendations for backpacks, rock picks, hammers, shovels, brushes, and more all are carefully considered picks, weighing cost with quality, and durability with applicability.
-Some of these items are must-haves for any rockhounds, some are indispensable tools for specific rockhounding tasks.
+Our rockhounding recommendations for backpacks, rock picks, hammers, shovels, brushes, and more are all carefully considered picks, weighing cost with quality and durability with applicability.
+Some of these items are must-haves for any rockhound, and some are indispensable tools for specific rockhounding tasks.

 Take a look at our carefully selected rockhounding toolkit and the recommendations we make for each item!